Training-Free Layout Control with Cross-Attention Guidance: Experiments

-Finally, we investigate how various factors, such as different layers, the number of inference steps, and the loss scale, affect the performance of layout guidance.

-\paragraph{Cross-attention Layers and Guidance Steps.} Cross-attention maps at various layers of the denoising network are presented in \Cref{fig:layer_and_index}.
-We observe that the down-sampling layers of U-Net do not capture much information about the object (here, the ``cat'').
-Therefore, we found it most effective to perform backward guidance only on the mid and up-sampling blocks of U-Net.
-The figure also illustrates that object outlines are typically generated in the early stages of the diffusion process, before $T=20$.
+\paragraph{Cross-attention Layers and Guidance Steps.} We also investigate the layers and the number of guidance steps that are necessary to achieve layout control.
+Cross-attention maps at various layers of the denoising network are presented in \Cref{fig:layer_and_index}.
+We observe that the first layers of (down-sampling) do not capture much information about the object (here, the ``cat'').
+We found it most effective to perform backward guidance only on the mid and up-sampling blocks of the architecture.
+The figure also illustrates that object outlines are typically generated in the early steps of the diffusion process, before $T=20$.
 Based on our experimentation, we find that 10-20 steps are generally suitable for guidance.
-Additional quantitative analysis and examples are presented in \Cref{s:ablation_study}.
+Additional quantitative analysis and examples are presented in the supplement.